Crime Prevention and Safety Awareness

 largest criminal enterprise in the world, just behind the illegal drug trade, netting billions of dollars worldwide annually.

-There are approximately 27 million persons held in slavery in the world today, more than any other time in history.
+There are over 20 million persons held in slavery in the world today, more than any other time in history.
 It is estimated between 500,000 and 2 million are trafficked annually worldwide with an estimated 15,000 to 18,000 being trafficked into the United States every year.